ronakrm/ronakrm.github.io/_drafts/interpretability-science/interpretability-science.md

 two hypothesis spaces, and the results of these tests can be used to inform future tests in either space!
 Slowly, cooperation would build up a picture of what parts of what models are doing what, and how well they are doing it.
-None of the samples would be wasted, and as parts of "potential null distributions for future testing" get filled in from "more immediate need testing", there's a natural growth of the "global null distribution" that fully represents the space of possible hypotheses.
+None of the samples would be wasted, and as parts of "potential null distributions for future testing" get filled in from "more immediate need testing", the "global null distribution" naturally grows to fully represent the space of possible hypotheses.

 Yes, the space is impossible to enumerate, and we'll never be able to test all possible hypotheses.